ProvableHQ/welcome/documentation/developer/language/03_arrays_and_tuples.md

 Leo supports static arrays with fixed size.
 **Dynamic arrays do not exist in Leo**.
-You cannot change the values of an array once they are initialized.
+You cannot change the length of an array once they are initialized.

 ### Array Type
 The array type specifies the type and number of elements being stored.